CameronWD/Restful-Motoracing-API/README.md

     DB_URI = 'postgresql+psycopg2://yourusername:yourpassword@localhost:5432/racingapi'
     JWT_KEY = 'YOUR KEY'
     ```
-8. Ensure you're in the correct location and start the api.
+8. Ensure you're in the correct directory and start the API.
    ```
    flask db create
    ```